xendan/pipelineapmexample/README.md

 This will run "pipeline" defined by `pipeline.properties` where:

-`total` defines number of processor, expected >= 3 `ports` ports used by processors for communication, expected list contains `total`-1 ports
+`total` defines number of processor, expected >= 3

+`ports` defines ports used by processors for communication, expected list of integers of `total`-1 length